philadams-zz/philadams.net/src/quotes.md

 > be beautiful. _William Morris_

 -
+> Life shrinks and life expands in proportion to your willingness to assume
+> risk. _Casey Neistat_

+-
 > A life is like a garden.
 Perfect moments can be had, but not preserved,
 > except in memory.
 LLAP. _Leonard Nimoy_